Florida Online Sports Betting: When Will Sportsbook Apps Launch?

 Will Sports Betting be Legal in Florida?

 Yes.
 The groundbreaking April 2021 deal made retail and online sports betting official in Florida.
-Now, it's simply a matter of when it goes live.
+Now, it's simply a matter of when it goes live, which, at the moment, won't be until at least 2024, thanks to the disappointing January 2022 news.

 Is FanDuel Sports Betting Legal in Florida?